Asset Allocation depends on Risk Tolerance

 Risk tolerance may take a while to iron out.
 Think about your asset allocation now.
 How old are you?
 How much time do you have left before you need the money?
 What are your goals?
 How much risk do you need to take?

-Next, understand that you didn’t actually lose any money.
+Next, understand that you didn’t lose any money.
 You don’t lose until you sell.
-Consider your asset allocation by age and risk tolerance, and be ok with how much you will lose (on paper).
-Be ok with how much you will get hurt by the downturn.
+Consider your asset allocation by age and risk tolerance, and be okay with how much you will lose (on paper) and how much you will be hurt by the downturn.
 Do it now, before you feel it for real.

 Risk Tolerance and Asset Allocation are tied at the hips.